-- Cod is relatively inexpensive and provides iodine along with other nutrients like DHA.
+- If you’d rather incorporate iodine and DHA through your diet instead of a prenatal Omega DHA supplement, cod is relatively inexpensive and provides iodine along with other nutrients like DHA.
 Three ounces of cod will help you meet approximately half of your daily requirements of iodine.

 - Milk, yogurt, and cheese are well-known for their calcium content, but these foods are also great sources of iodine.
 Content varies based on the source and cattle feed, but all choices contain some iodine to help you meet your needs